-We generate annual subscription revenues from the deployment of ShotSpotter Respond on a per-square-mile basis.
-Our security solutions, ShotSpotter SecureCampus, ShotSpotter SiteSecure, and ShotSpotter Investigate are typically sold on a subscription basis, each with a customized deployment plan.
-Our ShotSpotter Connect solution, ShotSpotter GCM, an offering of ShotSpotter Investigate focused on gun violence, and COPLINK X are also sold on a subscription basis generally customized based on the number of sworn officers in a particular city.
-As of December 31, 2022, we had ShotSpotter Respond, ShotSpotter SecureCampus and ShotSpotter SiteSecure coverage areas under contract for over 1,060 square miles, of which 980 square miles had gone live.
-Coverage areas under contract for ShotSpotter Respond included over 151 cities and coverage areas under contract for ShotSpotter SecureCampus and ShotSpotter SiteSecure included 19 campuses/sites across the United States, South Africa and the Bahamas, including some of the largest cities in the United States.
+We offer our solutions on a software-as-a-service subscription model to our customers.
+We generate annual subscription revenues from the deployment of ShotSpotter on a per-square-mile basis.
+Our security solutions, ShotSpotter for Highways, ShotSpotter for Campus, and ShotSpotter for Corporate are typically sold on a subscription basis, each with a customized deployment plan.
+Our ResourceRouter solution, CaseBuilder Crime Gun (formerly ShotSpotter GCMTM) an offering of CaseBuilder focused on gun violence, and CrimeTracer are also sold on a subscription basis generally customized based on the number of sworn officers in a particular city.
+We generate annual subscription revenues from the deployment of SafePointe on a per-lane basis, a lane being the detection area between two lanes.
+As of December 31, 2023, we had ShotSpotter, ShotSpotter for Campus, and ShotSpotter for Corporate coverage areas under contract for over 1,160 square miles, of which over 1,120 square miles had gone live.
+Coverage areas under contract for ShotSpotter included 170 cities and coverage areas under contract for ShotSpotter for Campus and ShotSpotter for Corporate included 19 campuses/sites across the United States, South Africa and the Bahamas, including some of the largest cities in the United States.
+As of December 31, 2023, we had 158 SafePointe lanes under contract.
 Most of our revenues are attributable to customers based in the United States.

-While we intend to continue to devote resources to increase sales of our solutions, we expect that revenues from ShotSpotter Respond will continue to comprise a majority of our revenues for the foreseeable future.
-ShotSpotter Labs projects are generally conducted in coordination with a sponsoring charitable organization and may or may not be revenue-producing.
+While we intend to continue to devote resources to increase sales of our solutions, we expect that revenues from ShotSpotter will continue to comprise a majority of our revenues for the foreseeable future.
+SoundThinking Labs projects are generally conducted in coordination with a sponsoring charitable organization and may or may not be revenue-producing.
 When they are revenue-producing, they will generally be sold on a cost-plus basis.
-As such, ShotSpotter Labs projects will normally produce gross margins significantly lower than most of our other solutions.
+As such, SoundThinking Labs projects will normally produce gross margins significantly lower than most of our other solutions.
 Additionally, in early 2021, we added new pricing programs for Tier 4 and 5 law enforcement agencies (those with fewer than 100 sworn officers) that allow them to contract for our gunshot detection solutions to cover a footprint of less than three square miles, using standardized coverage parameters, at a discounted annual subscription rate.

-We acquired LEEDS, LLC ("LEEDS") in November 2020 to expand our suite of solutions and introduce ShotSpotter Investigate.
-ShotSpotter Investigate is our case management solution that helps automate investigative work and improve case clearance rates - addressing an inefficiency problem for many agencies that have had to rely on multiple disparate systems to work cases.
+We acquired LEEDS, LLC ("LEEDS") in November 2020 to expand our suite of solutions and introduce CaseBuilder.
+CaseBuilder is our case management solution that helps automate investigative work and improve case clearance rates - addressing an inefficiency problem for many agencies that have had to rely on multiple disparate systems to work cases.
 Using the software, investigators benefit from a single digital case folder that includes all elements related to a case.
 Analytical and collaboration tools help investigators connect the dots and share information faster while reporting helps package cases for command staff and prosecutors.
+In May 2023, we renamed LEEDS to Technologic Solutions, LLC ("Technologic").

 In January 2022, we acquired Forensic Logic, a leading provider of cloud-based data services to U.S. law enforcement and public safety to enable powering the industry's most advanced search and analysis technology.
-We believe combining lead generation from Forensic Logic with our ShotSpotter Investigate case management solution, and utilizing COPLINK X, can accelerate crime solving solutions and improve clearance rates.
+We believe combining lead generation from Forensic Logic with our CaseBuilder case management solution, and utilizing CrimeTracer, can accelerate crime solving solutions and improve clearance rates.